 “They say a picture is worth 1,000 words…if so these videos speak volumes”

 Car Owners Upset About Bad Paint Jobs – NBC Chicago

 “She found thousands of other car owners with a similar peeling problem by just performing an Internet search, and she even landed on a Facebook page dedicated to Ford-Mercury peeling paint problems, where she said hundreds of disturbed vehicle owners go for advice on the bubbling, peeling paint.”

 Elyria police cruisers plagued by peeling paint; Ford says the problem is out of warranty

 “The paint on 18 Elyria police cruisers is peeling — very badly — in fact, the paint is coming off of the cars in sheets.The cruisers are 2006 and 2004 Ford Crown Victorias”

 Fox 4 Kansas City Video Report

 “No one at Ford wanted to help me” Four-year-old Ford Expedition, peeling, and blistering paint…Ford denies responsibility and would not respond to Fox 4’s report but did call the owner of the vehicle to tell her “Tough Luck”.
 She will now take Ford to small claims court.

 WKYC Newscast – Cleveland, Ohio – Paint Peeling Police Cars

-Appearance of Crown Vics an embarrassment; Ford says paint is out of warranty
+The appearance of Crown Vics an embarrassment; Ford says the paint is out of warranty